-- Company based rideshare program

-- Parking cost increases/subsidies based on vehicle occupancy

-- Company based vanpool program

-- Variable work hours (flex time, alternate work weeks, etc.)
+- Transit fare subsidy program - Parking cost increases/subsidies based on vehicle occupancy - Variable work hours (flex time, alternate work weeks, etc.) - Telecommuting

-- Transit fare subsidy program

-- Telecommuting

-- Preferential parking for rideshare participants

 The effectiveness of a TDM program is measured in terms of peak hour vehicle trips reduced.
 For employer based programs, this can range from around 0.5% (voluntary, modest rideshare program) to over 30% for a highly aggressive, mandated program that includes a superior rideshare and/or vanpool program, financial incentives and disincentives and variable work hours.